 Assignment or category Points In-Class assignments (150 points-10 points each) You will have a variety of hands- on experiences on which to write in class.
 Your participation in and completion of these activities is key to your skill development, and will each be worth 10 points.
 They include simulated news events, coverage, write-ups on guest speakers, video and audio storytelling assignments, etc. These points can only be earned if you are in class for the activities, as they cannot be made up.
-150 AP Style/ News Quiz Games (100 points-10 points per week/10 weeks) Every week we will work on our AP Style and news consumption with a quizstyle game.
+150 AP Style/ News Quiz Games (100 points-10 points per week/10 weeks) Every week we will work on our AP Style and news consumption with a quiz style game.
 We will be divided into teams, and you will work with your team to determine the answer to questions provided in class.
 We will then come together and see who gets the most answers correct.
 The team with the most gets a bonus point.
 To be successful, you must begin to write everything you can in AP Style and read news from a variety of sources, including legacy (Columbus Dispatch, New York Times, CNN, USA Today, Washington Post) and new media (Huffington Post, Slate, Buzzfeed).
 100 News Story Almost anything can be considered news somewhere in the Ohio State community.
-We will find a story idea around campus and develop that idea into a news story using research, real-life, inperson interviewing and journalistic writing in the "inverted pyramid" style for submission to The Lantern.
+We will find a story idea around campus and develop that idea into a news story using research, real-life, in- person interviewing and journalistic writing in the "inverted pyramid" style for submission to The Lantern.
 We will keep the story simple- something that is newsworthy to Ohio State readers.
 We will focus on the Who, What, When, Where, Why and How of each story.
 Examples would be action by president's office, new fee, new business, new appointment, sporting event, etc. 100 Pin the tail on the Campus 100

 (100 points) This in-class activity will test your reporting skills in the real world on deadline.
 It is a game and a challenge, and will include reporting, writing, photography, videography and interviewing.
-Feature articles have more of a "lifespan" than news articles and provide for more descriptive writing with a focus on people.
+Feature Feature articles have more of a "lifespan" than news articles and provide for more descriptive writing with a focus on people.
 These do not utilize the "inverted pyramid," but a style called the "writing hourglass," which features anecdotes, a "nut graph" and a body filled with descriptions and facts.
 You will write one feature article this semester on a topic related to the Ohio State community.
-150 Cumulative to the ninth week, this will be made of two parts and last three days: Day 1: AP and current events quiz (50 points) Day 2 and 3: Deadline writing, editing and rewriting of a story on a topic provided in class for submission to The Lantern 200 Final The final project will allow you to show off your new skills.
-You will work as a part of a team to research a journalism-related topic and create a comprehensive project that is displayed on a Wordpress blog.
+150 Midterm This will be made of two parts and last two days: Day 1: Deadline writing a story on a topic provided in class for submission to The Lantern Day 1: AP and course materials quiz (50 points) Editing and rewriting your draft.
+200 Final The final project will allow you to show off your new skills.
+You will work as a part of a team to research a journalism-related topic and create a comprehensive project that is displayed on a Wordpress/ Wix or equivalent blog.
 200 Total 1,000 Points and 100%